surrealdb/crud-bench/README.md

 The crud-bench benchmarking tool is being actively developed with new features and functionality being added regularly.

-## Purpose
+## Contributing

-The goal of this benchmark is for developers working on features in SurrealDB to assess their impact on CRUD performance.
+The crud-bench benchmarking tool is open-source, and we encourage additions, modifications, and improvements to the benchmark runtime, and the datastore implementations.

 ## How does it work?

+The crud-bench benchmarking tool automatically

 In one table, the benchmark will operate 4 main tasks:

-- Create: inserting N unique records.
+- Create: inserting N unique records, with the specified concurrency.
-- Read: read N unique records.
+- Read: read N unique records, with the specified concurrency.
-- Update: update N unique records.
+- Update: update N unique records, with the specified concurrency.
+- Scans: perform a number of range and table scans, with the specified concurrency.
-- Delete: delete N unique records.
+- Delete: delete N unique records, with the specified concurrency.

+With crud-bench almost all aspects of the benchmark engine are configurable:

+- The number of rows or records (samples).
+- The number of concurrent clients or connections.
+- The number of concurrent threads (concurrent messages per client).
+- Whether rows or records are modified sequentially or randomly.
+- The primary id or key type for the records.
+- The row or record content including support for nested objects and arrays.
+- The scan specifications for range or table queries.

-The number of records (samples), the number of concurrent clients, and the number of concurrent threads are configurable parameters.
+The number of records (samples), the number of concurrent clients, and the number of concurrent threads are configurable parameters

 ## Requirements

-- Docker
-- Rust and Cargo
+- [Docker](https://www.docker.com/) - required when running automated tests
+- [Rust](https://www.rust-lang.org/) - required when building crud-bench from source
+- [Cargo](https://github.com/rust-lang/cargo) - required when building crud-bench from source

 ## Usage